chanzlee/roman-numeral-converter/README.md

 Example Input: A
 Example Output: A

+The program does not convert input 0.
+Example Input: 0
+Example Output: invalid

 The program converts basic numbers listed in variable numbers.
 Example Input: 1
 Example Output: I